Dissipating quartets of excitations in a superconducting circuit: Non-idealities and non-linearity of the modes

+Here, we note that a recent paper~\cite{willsch2024observation} reported deviations from the standard $\cos(\varphi)$ potential for junctions embedded in several transmon circuits, with significant higher-order harmonics attributed to pinholes in the junction oxide barrier.
+In our case, the observed $\cos(2\varphi)$ term can be entirely attributed to geometric inductance in the SQUID arms.
+Moreover, the amplitude of this term is only 0.2~\% of the amplitude of the standard $\cos(\varphi)$ contribution.
+This ratio is an order of magnitude lower than the values reported in~\cite{willsch2024observation}.
+Since our Josephson junctions are fabricated with a long, high-pressure oxidation step (see Sec.~\ref{sec:fab}), their oxide barrier is probably thicker than for junctions analyzed in that work.
+We can thus conclude, in line with the model presented in~\cite{willsch2024observation}, that junctions with a thick oxide barrier are less prone to the formation of pinholes and are described by a nearly pure $\cos(\varphi)$ potential. \\

-This term in $\cos(2\varphiop)$ is the dominant contributor to the modes non-linearity at the saddle point.
-In particular, the memory anharmonicity $\omega_a^{n+1,n+2}-\omega_a^{n,n+1}$ is positive for all $n$, lies in the 1---10~MHz range and decreases sharply with $n$ (see Fig.~\ref{fig2}b).
+To conclude this section, we note that the $\cos(2\varphiop)$ term is the dominant contributor to the modes non-linearity at the saddle point.
+In particular, it sets the memory anharmonicity $\omega_a^{n+1,n+2}-\omega_a^{n,n+1}$, which is positive for all $n$, lies in the 1---10~MHz range and decreases sharply with $n$ (see Fig.~\ref{fig2}b).
 This last property is a consequence of the large zero point fluctuations of the phase of the mode, which are effectively doubled by the Cooper pair pairing mechanism.
-Indeed, the $\cos(2\varphiop)$ term cannot be truncated at fourth order, which would have yielded a Kerr non-linearity (constant anharmonicity). \\
+Indeed, the $\cos(2\varphiop)$ term cannot be truncated at fourth order, which would have yielded a Kerr non-linearity (constant anharmonicity).
+Beyond introducing non-linearity into the memory mode, which prevents stabilizing a full four-legged cat state, we do not expect the stray inductance of the SQUID arms to impact significantly the results and calculations presented in this work.
+In particular, while series inductors slightly dilute the participation of the Josephson junctions in the circuit modes, the impact on the four-to-one photon exchange rate is negligible (see Table~\ref{tableSM}: more than 99~\% of the modes's phase fluctuations are supported by the junctions and not by the series inductors). \\